hypebeast/flask-elm-starter-kit/README.md

 This starter kit shows how to use [Elm](http://elm-lang.org/) with a Flask application.

 All pages are rendered on the server.
 Elm provides parts of the frontend instead of using plain Javascript.
-This example should how to use Elm in none single page applications and how to integrate it with existing Javascript code.
+This example shows how to use Elm in none single page applications and how to integrate it with existing Javascript code.

 [Brunch](http://brunch.io/) is used as the build tool.